Iran's unrelenting attacks on Mideast shipping and energy infrastructure send oil prices up again

 Iran is trying to inflict enough global economic pain to pressure the United States and Israel to halt their bombardment, which started the war on Feb.
 28. Iran's president said its attacks would continue until Iran gets security guarantees against another assault, indicating that even a ceasefire or U.S. declaration of victory might not halt the conflict.

-U.S. President Donald Trump, speaking at a Wednesday event in Kentucky, promised to “finish the job,” even though he claimed Iran is “virtually destroyed.”
+U.S. President Donald Trump has meanwhile promised to “finish the job,” even though he claimed Iran is “virtually destroyed.”

-Iran hit a container ship off the coast of Dubai, caused a blaze near Bahrain's international airport, targeted a major Saudi oil field with a drone and forced Iraq to halt operations at all of its oil terminals after attacking its port of Basra on the Persian Gulf.

-With the latest attacks, Iran flouted a U.N.
-Security Council resolution from the previous day demanding that it halt strikes on its Gulf neighbors, with new attacks also reported in Kuwait and the United Arab Emirates.

-Sirens wailed after midnight in Jerusalem as Israel intercepted incoming Iranian missiles, and loud booms were heard later in the day in another attack on the city, while Iran-backed Hezbollah militants launched some 200 rockets from Lebanon at the country's north.

-Israel responded with what the military described as a “wide-scale wave of strikes” on Tehran and in Lebanon, where 11 people were killed in two early morning strikes.
+Iran-backed Hezbollah militants meanwhile launched some 200 rockets from Lebanon at northern Israel while sirens rang out and loud booms from the interception of Iranian missiles could be heard in other areas.
+Israel launched another wave of attacks on Tehran and in Lebanon, where 11 people were killed.

-The U.N. refugee agency meanwhile sais up to 3.2 million people in Iran have been displaced by the ongoing war.
+The U.N. refugee agency said up to 3.2 million people in Iran have been displaced by the ongoing war.
 It said most have fled from Tehran and other major cities toward the north of the country or rural areas.
+It says at least 759,000 people have been internally displaced in Lebanon.

 Iranian officials dismiss any notion of backing down